Ramprasad-Group/PSP/README.md

 The deatiled intructions for the installation of PACKMOL package can be found at the following URL: [http://leandro.iqm.unicamp.br/m3g/packmol/home.shtml](http://leandro.iqm.unicamp.br/m3g/packmol/home.shtml).
 Make sure to include the path for PACKMOL executable as an environment variable "PACKMOL\_EXEC" in ~/.bashrc file.

 LAMMPS can be installed separately or along with PySIMM.
 Make sure to add the PySIMM package to your PYTHONPATH and add PySIMM and LAMMPS command-line tools to your PATH as mentioned in the PySIMM documentation.

+Ambertools is available as a conda package and can be installed using the instructions provided in the following links: [https://ambermd.org/AmberTools.php](https://ambermd.org/AmberTools.php).
+Make sure to include the path for the antechamber executable as an environment variable "ANTECHAMBER\_EXEC" in ~/.bashrc file.

 Following that, source your ~/.bashrc file.
 PSP will look for PATHs for PACKMOL, PySIMM, and LAMMPS while performing its tasks.